shanice-l/st-cubism/README.md

 ### Datasets

-We conduct experiments on NTU *↔* PKU, NTU *↔* kinetics, PKU *↔* kinetics, ORGBD *→*MSRDA3D, and NTU *→* SBU.
+We conduct experiments on NTU &harr; PKU, NTU &harr; kinetics, PKU &harr; kinetics, ORGBD &harr; MSRDA3D, and NTU &harr; SBU.

 ### Methods

-We show the code of ST-cubsim in this repo, and our compared methods DANN, JAN, CDAN, TA3N, BSP, and GINs.
+We show the source code of ST-cubsim in this repo, and the code of our compared methods DANN, JAN, CDAN, TA3N, BSP, and GINs.

 ### Paired action categories